hpreston/nxos-netbox-sync/README.md

     > Note: This is pulling the container that I published to Docker Hub.
 You can also build your own image using the Dockerfile included in the repo as an alternative.

 1. If you have problems connecting to the Docker to pull the image, verify that DNS is configured correctly, and that the switch has access to the Internet through the management interface.
 This is required not just to pull the image, but also to send messages to Webex Teams.

+### Webex Teams Bot Account
+As noted above, you'll need to setup a new bot account in Webex Teams and retrieve the Bot Token to use for the application.
+There are several [learning labs on DevNet](https://developer.cisco.com/learning/modules?keywords=bot) that go into details on bots and Webex Teams, so please see them for more information.

+To create the bot account, go to your ["My Apps"](https://developer.webex.com/my-apps) section of developer.webex.com and set it up.

 ### Running the Application Locally
 Now let's get the application running.